Plan Your Visit

-The British Music Experience is excited to be re-opening our doors on August 1.
-We are fortunate in having large airy galleries with a natural one-way visitor journey.
+The British Music Experience is fortunate in having large airy galleries with a natural one-way visitor journey.
 However, certain precautions will be taken and we have prepared some visitor safety guidelines you will need to know before visiting.
 We're Good to Go and have achieved the industry standard accreditation for complying with coronavirus guidelines.

 Advanced bookings incur a £1 booking fee per transaction and include a complimentary interactive audio guide with each ticket (usually £3, subject to availability).

 Each ticket to the BME (from August 1 2020) is valid for 12 months.
 You can return as many times as you like during regular operating hours.

 Gift Aid: The BME will receive £0.25p for every £1 of your ticket purchase if you are a UK taxpayer and agree to gift aid your ticket.
 We use these funds to support the Museum and continue growing our collection.
 Download your declaration and return it to us when you arrive or we will supply you with a declaration on arrival.
 Thank you for your support.